Frequently Asked Questions

 Consult a health care practitioner before using if you are taking blood thinners.
 If you have specific questions about any of your other medications, we recommend speaking with your doctor.

 Specially formulated with two clinically active ingredients, 2000 mg/day D-Mannose and 36 mg/day Proanthocyanidins (PACs), sourced from cranberry, URIEXO® provides you with a two-pronged and scientifically proven defence, against recurring UTIs.
 These two active ingredients, bind with UTI-causing bacteria in your urinary tract in two separate ways, preventing bacteria from sticking to your bladder wall and urinary tract, so that you can safely flush bacteria out of your system.
-This double mode of action helps prevent the pain associated with urinary tract infections, and more importantly, protects your kidneys from potential damage of recurring UTIs.
+This double mode of action helps prevent the pain associated with urinary tract infections, and more importantly, protects your kidneys from potential damage from bacteria.

 The non-medicinal ingredients in URIEXO® are: